Time Is Running Out To Vaccinate Kids Ages 12+ Against COVID Before School Year

 “Roughly about 44% of kids 12-to-17 in Colorado have gotten at least their first dose of the COVID-19 vaccine,” O’Leary said.

-Children younger than 12-years-old have not been approved to get any of the current COVID-19 vaccines available to adults.
+Children younger than 12 have not been approved to get any of the current COVID-19 vaccines available to adults.

 O’Leary said parents with children not eligible to get their vaccines should not fear sending their kid to school.
 O’Leary said mask-wearing and healthy habits should help keep them safe while in school.

-“(Students) roughly ten and under appear to be both less likely to get infected and less likely to spread the infection,” O’Leary said.
+“(Students) roughly 10 and under appear to be both less likely to get infected and less likely to spread the infection,” O’Leary said.

 Studies have shown the original strain of the COVID-19 virus didn’t spread as easily in schools.
 However, it did spread in the community and then the kids were bringing the virus into the buildings.
 O’Leary said that fact should encourage people of all ages to get their vaccines if qualified.